twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

         *   *(As of 19/08/25, Google provides a generous free tier for the Gemini 2.5 Pro model with a Google account.)*
     *   **Mistral AI:**
         *   Get your key at: **[console.mistral.ai/api-keys](https://console.mistral.ai/api-keys)**
-        *   *(As of 19/08/25, Mistral offers a free key with a very generous usage allowance with an account.)*
+        *   *(As of 19/08/25, Mistral offers a free key with a very generous usage allowance with an account.
+This is subject to model wide limits which seems to affect their medium model heavily.)*

 2.  **Configure your key in the application's sidebar.** Once you have your key, open the settings panel in the sidebar to enter it and select your desired model.